fieldtrip/website/reference/ft_plot_cloud.md

    'cloudtype'          = 'point' plots a single 2D point at each sensor position (see plot3)
-                          'cloud' (default) plots a group of spherically arranged points at each sensor position 'surf' plots a single spherical surface mesh at each sensor position 'scalerad'           = scale radius with val, can be 'yes' or 'no' (default = 'yes') 'radius'             = scalar, maximum radius of cloud (default = 4) 'clim'               = 1x2 vector specifying the min and max for the colorscale
+                          'cloud' (default) plots a group of spherically arranged points at each sensor position 'surf' plots a single spherical surface mesh at each sensor position 'disc' plots a single cylindrical disc at each sensor position aligned with the mesh (required) 'scalerad'           = scale radius with val, can be 'yes' or 'no' (default = 'yes') 'radius'             = scalar, maximum radius of cloud (default = 4) 'clim'               = 1x2 vector specifying the min and max for the colorscale